damianhakert/damianhakert.github.io/source/posts/2016-06-22-gitlab-8-9-released.html.md

 ## Performance Improvements

 Performance is a great priority for us.
-We're working hard on making sure GitLab can handle the loads of very large instances (like GitLab with hundreds of thousands of active users) easily.
+We're working hard on making sure GitLab can handle the loads of very large instances (like GitLab.com with hundreds of thousands of active users) easily.

 With GitLab 8.9 we've made many improvements, below are some of the highlights.